Kozea/Radicale/project_description.rst

 solution.
 It can store multiple calendars.

-Calendar manipulation is available from both local and distant accesses, possibly limited through authentification policies and calendar-based rules.
+Calendar manipulation is available from both local and distant accesses, possibly limited through authentication policies.

 What Radicale Is